yesiamrocks/cssanimation.io/reference/cssanimation-reference.md

 ## Heartbeat
 - `ca__fx-heartbeatFast` — Pulses quickly like a fast heartbeat
 - `ca__fx-heartbeatSlow` — Pulses slowly with a calm rhythm
-- `ca__fx-leBeat` — Each letter pulses like a heartbeat

 ## cssanimation Special
 - `ca__fx-horizontalShake` — Shakes left and right repeatedly
 - `ca__fx-hu__hu__` — Comical fast shake like a cartoon ‘shiver’ or giggle

-## Letter Impact & Energy Motions
-- `ca__fx-leJoltZoom` — Each letter jolts forward slightly while zooming in with force

-## Letter Cinematic
-- `ca__fx-leMagnify` — Each letter zooms in briefly with an enlarging lens-like effect

 ## Letter Movement & Reveal
 - `ca__fx-leMovingBackFromLeft` — Each letter moves in from the left while appearing farther back
 - `ca__fx-leMovingBackFromRight` — Each letter moves in from the right with distant motion
-- `ca__fx-lePeek` — Each letter peeks in subtly from behind as if hiding before entry
-- `ca__fx-leRainDrop` — Letters fall quickly with gravity like raindrops

 ## Core Animation Classes (Ungrouped)
 - `ca__fx-blurIn`